apollographql/client-router-e2e-tests/README.md

 $ npm i && npm run test:local
 ```

-This will open the Cypress GUI where you can run, re-run and inspect the E2E test results.
+This will open the Cypress GUI which allows you to run the test suite and inspect the results.
 (To run in headless mode, run `npm run test`.)

 Finally, to stop running `apollo-router`: